arangodb/arangodb/Documentation/Books/Manual/Programs/Arangoimport/Details.md

 Automatic pacing intentionally does not use the full throughput of a disk device.
 An unlimited (really fast) disk device might not need pacing.
-Raising the number of threads via the "--threads X" command line to any value of X greater than 2 will increase the total throughput used.
+Raising the number of threads via the `--threads X` command line to any value of `X` greater than 2 will increase the total throughput used.

 Automatic pacing frees the user from adjusting the throughput used to match available resources.
-It is disabled by manually specifying any "--batch-size".
-16777216 was the previous default for --batch-size.
+It is disabled by manually specifying any `--batch-size`.
+16777216 was the previous default for *--batch-size*.
-Having --batch-size too large can lead to transmitted data backing-up on the server, resulting in a TimeoutError.
+Having *--batch-size* too large can lead to transmitted data backing-up on the server, resulting in a TimeoutError.

 The pacing algorithm works successfully with MMFiles with disks